JuliaLinearAlgebra/LowRankApprox.jl/README.md

 Both `F[:R]` and `F[:P]` are represented as structured matrices, complete with their own arithmetic operations, and together permit the alternate approximation formula `A*F[:P] = F[:Q]*F[:R]`.
 The factorization form additionally supports least squares solution by left-division.

-We can also compute a partial QR decomposition of `A'` (that is, pivoting on rows instead of columns) without constructing the matrix transpose explicitly by writing:
+We can also compute a partial QR decomposition of `A'` (that is, pivoting on rows instead of columns) without necessarily constructing the matrix transpose explicitly by writing:

 ```julia
 F = pqrfact(:c, A, args...)